pranavpr/cardinfo.github.io/_posts/2019-10-05-best-credit-cards-in-india-with-low-forex-currency-markup-for-international-travel-spends.md

 {% include image.html image="hdfc-bank-diners-club-black-new-design.jpg" alt="HDFC Diners Club Black Credit Card" class="cc-center mb-3" %}

-- Foreign Currency Markup: 2% + GST (2.36%)
+- Foreign Currency Markup: 1.99% + GST (2.35%)
 - Reward Rate: 3.3%
-- Net Gains: 0.94%
+- Net Gains: 0.95% (1.95% if enrolled in to Global Value Program for spends up to Rs.
+1,00,000 in a month)
 - Joining/Annual Fee: Rs.
-5,000 + GST, reward points of equivalent value are provided
+10,000 + GST
 - Other Benefits:
   - Unlimited international airport lounge access to primary card member
   - 1% cashback (limited to Rs.
 1,000 per month) on international transactions using [Global Value Program](https://www.hdfcbankdinersclub.com/privilege) (annual fee of Rs.
 199)
+  - 6 Complimentary Golf games (Green fee waiver) per quarter around 18 golf courses in India and 144 golf courses around world

 [HDFC Diners Club Black Credit Card](/hdfc-diners-club-black-credit-card-review/) is a super premium credit card and is easier to get than Infinia.
 Though the acceptance of Diners Club cards is very good India, it's acceptance in foreign countries is still questionable.
 Carry a backup Visa/MasterCard along to be on safer side.